Skip to content

 "Guaranteed Review Removal" Services

 No one can guarantee removal.
 These services typically charge $200-$500 per review and either flag it through Google (which you can do for free) or use black-hat tactics that can get your profile penalized.
-For a detailed breakdown of what these services actually do and what they charge, see our review removal services comparison.
+A safer long-term investment is review management software that helps you respond, request honest reviews, and monitor the profile consistently.

 "Reputation Management" Companies Offering to "Bury" Reviews